AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/astar-portal/troubleshooting.md

 :::note

 In some cases, this problem may be due to a synchronization error between the portal and the chain, so you need to change the portal's RPC endpoint to resolve the issue.
-See the [next point](/use/how-to-guides/layer-1/astar-portal/troubleshooting.md#no-reponse-received-from-rpc-endpoint-in-60s).
+See the [next point](/use/how-to-guides/layer-1/astar-portal/troubleshooting.md#no-response-received-from-rpc-endpoint-in-60s).

 :::

-## "No reponse received from RPC endpoint in 60s."
+## "No response received from RPC endpoint in 60s."

 <Figure src={require('/docs/use/how-to-guides/layer-1/astar-portal/img/Endpoint_error.png').default } width="35%" />